AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

       </td>
       <td>
          The interface that the route implements and the name of the web API method.
-         The route implements the `Magento\Customer\Api\GroupRepositoryInterface` interface.
+         The route implements the Magento\Customer\Api\GroupRepositoryInterface interface.
-         The web API method name is `getById`.
+         The web API method name is getById.
       </td>
    </tr>
    <tr>